-A summary of the results and of the assets and liabilities of the group for the last five financial years is set out on page 1 of this annual report.
+A summary of the published results and assets, liabilities and non-controlling interests of the Group for the last five financial years, as extracted from the audited financial statements and restated as appropriate, is set out on page 1.
+This summary does not form part of the audited financial statements.